Western Water Catchment: Murai Reservoir

 Murai Reservoir (Malay: Tadahan Air Murai; 慕莱蓄水池 (Mù lái xù shuǐ chí)) was formerly Sungei Murai, which was dammed in early 1980s, to create a reservoir.
 It is located in Murai, Murai North and Thousand Oaks districts.
 Construction work had begun in November 1977.

-It is part of SAFTI Live Firing Area (North), of which is restricted to only from the TRMC Operations Room and accessible from Gate J and Gate K. The Murai IBAC (Instrumented Battle Circuit) is west of Murai Reservoir, which can be accessed through Jalan Murai from New Lim Chu Kang Road at TRMC Gate J, together with the Murai Urban Live Firing Facility (MULFF).
+It is part of SAFTI Live Firing Area (North), now known as Training Plot M, of which is restricted to only from the TRMC Operations Room and accessible from Gate J and Gate K. The Murai IBAC (Instrumented Battle Circuit) is west of Murai Reservoir, which can be accessed through Jalan Murai from New Lim Chu Kang Road at TRMC Gate J, together with the Murai Urban Live Firing Facility (MULFF).

 There is also a road east of Murai Urban Training Facility which goes from Lim Chu Kang Road to Jalan Murai, called Murai Farmway and was expunged since the COVID-19 pandemic.
 Access to the area and the reservoir has been restricted since October 1999.
 Murai North and Thousand Oaks had four dirt roads named - Lim Chu Kang Track 11 and Track 13, most of it were expunged by December 2023 and only Track 13 was renamed to Thousand Oaks Avenue.
 Also, with the opening of New Lim Chu Kang Road from 8 June 2025, even the road - Jalan Murai was expunged and the remaining parts in the SAFTI LFA were renamed to Murai South Lane and Murai North Drive.
 Lorong Melukut and Lorong Puyoh is renamed to Oakville Road and Oakville Park Street respectively for modern military reasons as it is still within the restricted Thousand Oaks area but the Murai North is already acquired for the Tengah Air Base extension.

 Sarimbun Reservoir

 Sarimbun Reservoir (Malay: Tadahan Air Sarimbun; Chinese: 莎琳汶蓄水池) was constructed by damming Sungei Sarimbun and widening of Sungei Karang, Sungei Hantu, and Sungei Sarimbun.
 It is located in Sarimbun, Sungei Gedong, Bahtera and Kapal districts.
 Construction work began in November 1977.

-It is part of SAFTI Live Firing Area in the north, which has restricted access since 19 January 1992 and only accessible through the TRMC Operations Room.
+It is part of SAFTI Live Firing Area in the north, now Training Plot M, which has restricted access since 19 January 1992 and only accessible through the TRMC Operations Room.
 The gate is accessible through the road named Jalan Bahtera and is called TRMC Gate P and Gate Q. The public can cut through from Bahtera Track to enter Sarimbun Reservoir area.

 Sarimbun was where General Tomoyuki Yamashita landed his troops during World War II, and was engaged in the Battle of Sarimbun Beach.
 Sarimbun is also home to many small vegetable and fruit farms and health farms.
 Sarimbun also hosts multiple permanent campsites, especially on Jalan Bahtera.
 These campsites include the Singapore Scout Association's Sarimbun Campsite, Girl Guides Singapore's Camp Christine, and Ministry of Education's Jalan Bahtera Adventure Centre.
 These will be closed down by 2032 and will be replaced by expanded SAFTI Live Firing Area.